 Since the 1990s, numerous cryptographers and companies have repeatedly attempted to create digital currencies to compete with cash and credit.
 These attempts failed because their solutions were not substantially better than the current state due to several factors.
 1) They relied on cryptographic certificates to tie parties to real-life identities.
 The hassle to acquire, install and use these certificates lowered the utility of these systems and therefore adoption.
 2) They wanted merchants to adopt this new technology as opposed to going directly to consumers.
 Incumbent solutions are entrenched and have money to defend their marketplace.
 3) They solved the “double-spend” problem through a third-party clearinghouse adding cost and time to the process.
 With all these systems, they added innovation but did not improve the whole user experience as still required a network of trust [13].

-In 2008, after almost two years of development, an anonymous person or group under the alias “Satoshi Nakamoto” released a white paper describing the production of a peer-to-peer electronic cash system named Bitcoin [14].
+In 2008, after almost two years of development, an anonymous person or group under the alias “Satoshi Nakamoto” released a white paper describing the production of a peer-to-peer electronic cash system named Bitcoin [12].
 This system allowed irreversible, secure, digital payments directly between parties through a non-trusted network built on cryptographic proof-of-work.
 Transactions are assembled and hashed by bitcoin nodes or miners that use CPU power to solve cryptographic puzzles for coin and or transaction rewards by adding blocks to the ledger creating the blockchain.
-Incentivizing, miners to be honest, keeps the network secured and introduces coins to the marketplace.
+Miners have incentive to be honest which keeps the network secured and introduces coins to the marketplace.
 With Bitcoin, a maximum of 21 million coins will be minted.
 The network also rewards miners with fees which offset lack of coin rewards.
 Rewarded miners may sell or trade their coins for goods and services.
 The network is secure as long as there are 51% honest nodes on the network.

 The Bitcoin network broadcasts all new transactions to all nodes on the peer-to-peer network.
 Nodes may come and go as they please and the active nodes collect new transactions into a block and work to solve a computational puzzle or proof-of-work (POW) for its block.
 Nodes will compete to work on the next block for a reward by extending the longest ledger.
 When a node solves the puzzle, the node will broadcast its block to all nodes on the network.
 The block will be accepted by the network if all transactions are valid and are not already spent and prevents double-spending.
-Today there are many derivatives of Bitcoin, but the main principles of a decentralized peer-to-peer digital currency network remain the same, see Fig. 2 [14].
+Today there are many derivatives of Bitcoin, but the main principles of a decentralized peer-to-peer digital currency network remain the same, see Fig. 2 [12].